bertofurth/Seagate-Central-Samba/README_FIRMWARE_UPGRADE_METHOD.md

 Optional : Install other new software into the new software directory tree.
 See the **Seagate-Central-Utils** project for details.

-Optional : Decide on a new root password for the unit.
+Recomended but Optional : Decide on a new root password for the unit.

 Create the new Seagate Central firmware image using the "make_seagate_firmware.sh" script by specifying the Seagate firmware image file (-f), then optionally